keithbuhler/keithbuhler.github.io/_posts/2018-01-17-the-last-jedi-review.md

 TLJ was undeniably "weird".
 It was weird in ways that are idiosyncratic to Johnson alone.
 I would guess that's why Kathleen Kennedy chose him to direct.
 She was right to do so.

-Star Wars was either going to turn down the safe "remake Empire Strikes Back" or make a sharp left turn and become... weirder.
-Bodhisattva Luke weird.
+Star Wars was either going to turn down the safe "remake Empire Strikes Back" path or else make a sharp left turn and become... weirder: Bodhisattva Luke weird.
 Super Leia space flight weird.
 Monte Carlo horse racing weird.
 Purple-hair Holdo weird.

 What else could Johnson do?

-If the answer is "Nothing", then a lot of complaints become moot.
+If you admit that there is nothing else Johnson coudl do, then a lot of complaints become moot.
 Yes, it was weird.
 But if the only other option was to have JJ Abrams remake Episode V with slight variations, then a whole other set of fans would have complained, and rightly so, for that very reason.

-Again, was TLJ a good movie?
-Did it satisfy expectations?
-Did it please fans and critics?
-It was a good movie by simultaneously satisfying *some* expectations and defying others.
+Again, we can ask whether TLJ a good movie and whether it pleased the fans and satisfied expectations.

+Now we can answer more exactly: It was a good movie by simultaneously satisfying *some* expectations and defying others.

 The only expectation you needed to enjoy this film was to expect the unexpected.
 Expect a movie about con-men, time travel, and whodunnit mysteries, because that's what Johnson is good at.